 According to the SSN LOCODE Guidelines, SSN specific code can be created by SSN NCA’s and by the EMSA’s Maritime Support Services (MSS) upon request from SSN NCA while the process of adding a new LOCODE to the UN/LOCODE list is in progress.
 Member States can create or request the creation of SSN specific code only for their own countries.
 The management of SSN Specific locations is carried out via the SSN Central Location Database.

-Proposal no 4: It is proposed to update the procedure in the SSN LOCODEs Guidelines to specify that SSN Specific codes can only be created by the CLD administrator upon request coming from SSN NCA.
+The SSN LOCODEs Guidelines will be updated to specify that SSN Specific codes can only be created by the CLD administrator upon request coming from SSN NCA.

 Synchronising EMSWe CLD with SSN specific codes list